viewstools/docs/README.md

 If on some point you decide you don't need ViewsDX anymore you can always use generated components located in .view.js files without rewriting any code.

-### Variable === embedded View
-Each View filename can be used as an variable from within another View.
-That way, Views can be embedded in other Views as parts by injecting content of the mentioned View.
+### Embedding Views
+Any View can be embedded in another View by its filename as a dynamically injected Part/Component.

 ![Views can be embedded in ](images/embedingViews.jpg)

-For example, say you want to choose different font size for one of your app's button.
+Common use case: Say you have a View that contains a button with a text label and you want to choose different font size for it.
 You will want to change it in one place instead of in every place of use.
 1. Extract the button code to separate .view file and save it as file starting with a capital letter
-2. Replace the previous button code with only the name of the extracted View
+2. Replace the previous button code with only the name of the extracted View, in our example it's `Filename`
-3. From now `Filename.view` is the value of the variable and when you make a style change in it you will see it being updated across your app, in every View that will be going to use it.
+3. From now on `Filename.view` is your Custom Block/Component/View and you will see it being updated across your app upon any new changes.

-This is a simple View with one Text Block BEFORE using it custom variable:
+This is a simple View with one Text Block BEFORE using it as a Custom Block:
 ```views
 Text
 text Button Label